seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week2/README.md

 `sqlite` is the module to give us a database for some of the fun stuff we'll be adding. `sequelize` is a module that makes using `sqlite` easier.

-We'll add `body-parser` to make getting information submitted from web forms easier.
 And we'll add `bcrypt` because it provides encryption functions we'll use to help make everything more secure.

 ```javascript
   "dependencies": {